north3221/north3221SmartThings/README.md

 ####Beta Release (Target Release 1.1)
 I've done quite an overhaul to the both smartapp and device handler.
 I've updated all the tiles to create a media player and Kodi remote, inside your smarthings mobile app, and unlocked full capability for interaction with Kodi.

+Preference changes: I've made them all optional, so you can just update one you want to and not have to update the rest Also added new preference:
+Shutdown as Quit - If you change this to true the shutdown command will quit Kodi instead of shutting down system

 Because I made the app into a remote control, I've exposed all the commands it uses:
 ```groovy
 command "shutdown"
 command "up"
 command "down"